matsunagalab/paper_ogane2022/README.md

 ## Files used in Ogane et al.

-This repository contains scripts and Jupyter notebooks used in "Development of Hidden Markov Modeling Method for Molecular Orientations and Structure Estimation from High-Speed Atomic Force Microscopy Time-Series Images" by Tomonori Ogane, Daisuke Noshiro, Toshio Ando, Atsuko Yamashita, Yuji Sugita, and Yasuhiro Matsunaga.
+This repository contains scripts and input data used in "Development of Hidden Markov Modeling Method for Molecular Orientations and Structure Estimation from High-Speed Atomic Force Microscopy Time-Series Images" by Tomonori Ogane, Daisuke Noshiro, Toshio Ando, Atsuko Yamashita, Yuji Sugita, and Yasuhiro Matsunaga.

 ## Descriptions on files